Reduce waste at home

 Take reusable fabric bags or boxes when you shop.
 Some stores reward this!

 New Zealanders use 1.6 billion short life plastic bags each year.
 Only 2% of lightweight plastic bags get recycled and most are used only once.
 Say no to throw-away bags at the checkout!
 Countdown Waiheke have made this choice easy, with community support.
 Could this work where you live?
+In 2018 the NZ Ministry for Environment is seeking public and retailers' views on banning single use plastic carrier bags - have your say before the deadline on 14 September.

 A Packaging Forum grant in 2016 will part fund a trial of a bag recycling service at The Warehouse, Pak 'n' Save, New World and Countdown stores across Auckland, Waikato and much of Canterbury.
 Soft plastic recycling collection points have been set up at Warehouse stores and supermarkets for cleaned food and grocery pack soft plastics (such as bread and fruit or veg bags - fresh or frozen) and bubble wrap, plus checkout bags, if you do not manage to avoid them!
 The plastic is re-used by Replas in Australia to make street furniture such as bollards, benches and bins.